 Las Vegas Raiders Stadium Location Map

 (The black star represents the North Las Vegas Raiders stadium entrance.
-The purple is the Excalibur-Luxor-Mandalay Bay tram stop)
+The purple is the Excalibur-Luxor-Mandalay Bay tram stop.
+The blue beer mug shows you the Bud Light Beer Garden tailgate party.)

 What all this means is that walking to the Raiders Stadium from the Las Vegas Strip is fairly easy, and faster (and cheaper) than driving to the game.